Koeze Business Ethics Initiative

 On November 18th we held a roundtable discussion for members titled "Transferring the Value and Values of Business: Social Capital, Family Capital, and the Future of Grand Rapids."

-On Wednesday Dec.
-9th we are partnering with The Trillium Institute for a public event titled "When Will Doctors Listen to Patients?: The Promise of Palliative Care" This will be in the Loosemore Forum, main floor of the Seidman College of Business building.
-6-8 pm, and appetizers will be available.
+March 23, 2016 we partnered with The Trillium Institute for a public event titled "When Will Doctors Listen to Patients?: The Promise of Palliative Care"

 On Thursday, October 8, (in)famous biological anthropologist Helen Fisher came to Grand Valley to offer a public talk on how biology and gender affect leadership ("The Biology of Leadership").
 This is the annual Barry Castro Business Ethics lecture, in partnership with the Hauenstein Center's "American Conversations" series at Grand Valley.

-On Thursday evening, January 28th of 2016 noted author and NY Times writer Russell Shorto (Amsterdam and The Island at the Center of the World) will be here to give a talk, open to the public, titled "We Are All in this Together: A Dutch Model for a New Capitalism."
-From 6-7:30 pm in the Grand Rapids Press Auditorium, 2nd floor of the Eberhard Center, downtown campus.
-Parking in the Fulton St. lot directly south of the EC.
+On Thursday evening, January 28th, 2016 noted author and NY Times writer Russell Shorto (Amsterdam and The Island at the Center of the World) was here to give a talk titled "We Are All in this Together: A Dutch Model for a New Capitalism."

 The Director of the KBEI, Michael DeWilde, gave a talk titled "What Do We Owe Each Other?"
 Sunday, July 19th at the C3 meeting in Grand Haven, MI.
-He'll be back at C3 Nov.
-22nd to give a talk titled "Oh You Stupid Monk! and Other Words of Encouragement from the Buddha"
+He was back at C3 Jan.
+31st to give a talk titled "Oh You Stupid Monk! and Other Words of Encouragement from the Buddha."

 Feel free to browse our past KBEI events: